See up to 5 Types of Whales from 4 Departure Locations!

 Join the Pacific Northwest's finest whale watching company.

 It's hard to find another whale watching company with such a talented and passionate team.
 We are driven to provide exceptional customer service – something that can be hard to find these days.
-In fact, returning guests will see many of the same faces!
-For example, our "youngest" naturalist has been with us for over 7 years!
+We love what we do and it shows.

 Learn about our whale watching tours.

 One of the best opportunities to see wild orcas is right here in the San Juan Islands, February through December.
 The Salish Sea is home to one of the richest varieties of marine life on the planet.
 There's no better place to view the charismatic orcas of the salmon-eating J, K, and L Pods, and sightings of awe-inspiring transient, or Bigg's, killer whales are at an all-time high.
 In addition to orcas, humpback whales, minke whales, and gray whales are also frequently seen throughout the year.

 A full day, unparalleled whale watching adventure.
 Ideal for whale enthusiasts, avid birders, and serious wildlife photographers, this extended 7-8 hour La Conner tour aboard the Island Explorer 4 allows for more time watching whales and exploring the hidden gems of the Salish Sea.

 A premier whale watching destination located just outside the famed Olympic National Park.
 In recent years, the waters surrounding Port Angeles have become one of the leading destinations for viewing humpback whales in North America.
 Both salmon-eating and mammal-eating orcas are often seen as well.
 From Port Angeles, the comfortable Island Explorer 3 can head west into the Strait of Juan de Fuca, east toward the San Juan Islands, or north toward Race Rocks Ecological Preserve - no passport required!
 Best location for guests coming from Tacoma and the Olympic Peninsula!